erdincyz/defter/README.md

 ### INSTALLING
 It works on Python3 and needs PySide6 module.

+You can download Python 3 from [https://www.python.org/downloads/](https://www.python.org/downloads/)

-If you have python3 already, you can install PySide6 with:
+If you have Python 3 already, you can install PySide6 with:
 ```
 pip install -U PySide6